-Ex-Illinois Gov. Blagojevich, granted clemency by Trump, sues for right to seek elected office again
+Ex-Illinois governor Blagojevich, granted clemency by Trump, sues for right to seek elected office again

 In his federal complaint against the state and the Illinois legislature, Blagojevich said that state lawmakers who impeached and removed him did so unconstitutionally.
 He asserts that state lawmakers barred him from calling and questioning witnesses.
 He also argues that he was denied the right to present potentially exculpatory evidence, including the full federal wiretaps.

-The Illinois Governor’s office didn’t immediately return a request for comment sent early Tuesday.
+The Illinois governor’s office didn’t immediately return a request for comment sent early Tuesday.

 Four years ahead of his projected release date, Blagojevich was released from a federal prison in Colorado after Trump commuted his term in February 2020.
-Trump’s move has helped push Blagojevich, once viewed as a star in the Democratic Party, into becoming a staunch loyalist of the former GOP president.
+Trump’s move has helped push Blagojevich, once viewed as a star in the Democratic Party, into becoming a staunch loyalist of the Republican.
 On Monday, Blagojevich, calling himself a “Trumpocrat,” again expressed thanks to Trump.

 While publicly considering commuting Blagojevich’s sentence, Trump said he thought that the former Illinois governor had served sufficient time for an offense that he did not view as particularly serious.
 “He’s been in jail for seven years over a phone call where nothing happens — over a phone call which he shouldn’t have said what he said, but it was braggadocio you would say,” the then-president said.